Skip to Content

 Air Quality Improvement

 In recent years, the combination of local controls and offsets implemented in and outside the Region, along with national vehicle emissions control requirements, have resulted in a significant improvement in ambient air quality.
-Projections of future emissions indicate a continued decline in precursor emissions and improvement in air quality.
+Though projections of future emissions indicate a continued decline in precursor emissions and improvement in air quality, the Region’s ability to meet current and potentially lower future NAAQS remains in question.
+Additionally, Wisconsin’s ability to make further meaningful reductions in ozone is limited.
+A presentation made to the Wisconsin Air Management Study Group in December 2024 showed that the State of Wisconsin is only responsible for no more than 10 percent of the emissions associated with ozone monitored in Southeastern Wisconsin nonattainment areas.